 As you’re playing the piano, does it feel like your left hand just can’t keep up with the right?
-Here, Corona, CA teacher Milton J. shares a few piano exercises to add to your practice to target this common struggle…
+Here, Corona, CA teacher Milton J. shares a few left hand piano exercises to add to your practice to target this common struggle…

 The dreaded left hand.
 The hand with a mind of its own, the hand that lags behind the right, and the hand that does not seem that smart.
 While all of these conjectures are common, it stems from a lack of detailed attention to developing the accompanying left hand in conjunction with the melodic right hand.

-I Can Play with One Hand Tied Behind My Back
+1. I Can Play with One Hand Tied Behind My Back

 With this exercise, practice playing the melody that you’d normally play on your right hand.
 What would seem like an easy task is not as easy if you’re not used to utilizing the left hand like this, so this will be a nice challenge for your less-dominant left hand.

-A Slow Burn
+2. A Slow Burn

 Now, you should slow things down to make sure you’re being accurate and allowing your hand and arm muscles to memorize the movements and placements for your piano exercises and songs.
 As you repeat the same motions, muscle memory will begin and you’ll be able to eventually speed things back up a tempo.
 However, be sure not to rush it!

-The Hanon Effect
+3. The Hanon Effect

 Did you know that even many seasoned professional pianists haven’t fully master all 60 Hanon exercises?
 I know your follow-up question after this answer, however – “What are the Hanon exercises?”
 They are piano exercises created by pianist and teacher Charles-Louis Hanon over 100 years ago and are still just as useful today.
 These exercises work on building finger and hand speed, dexterity, coordination, agility, and strength.

-Play.
+4. Play.
 Compliment.
 Repeat.